 This art song sets poems by writers who were both geographically and historically distant from one another.
 The first is by Gerard Manley Hopkins, 1844-1889, England, and the second by Rumi, 13th c.
 Persia.
 It is little wonder that their poetry is so different.
 Hopkins is verbose, and Rumi is laconic; Hopkins pleading, and Rumi content; Hopkins earnest, Rumi playful.
-I attempt to capture and contrast the different characters of their poems, while at the same time correlating specific words and sounds with individual pitches.
+Both are deeply interested in beauty.
+I attempt to capture and contrast the different characters of their poems while also correlating specific words and sounds with individual pitches.

 Duration: about 3 minutes, 30 seconds